61+ Best Healthy Fish Recipes for Weight Loss

 It's a take on seafood that's light, refreshing, and perfectly portioned for a healthy dinner any night of the week.
 Find which state can't get enough of grilled swordfish in The Most Popular Food to Grill in Every State.

 Get our recipe for Grilled Swordfish With Caponata.

 Pesto-Topped Grilled Swordfish Steak

-This recipe slathers meaty swordfish steaks in pesto before grilling, then tops them with quick sautéed tomatoes.
+This recipe slathers meaty swordfish steaks in pesto before grilling then tops them with quickly sautéed tomatoes.
 The burst of sweetness from the tomatoes joins forces with the garlicky punch of the pesto, making for a swordfish steak recipe that tastes every bit the creation of a restaurant chef.
 If you don't have time to make pesto, here's our list of the best and worst pesto sauces on the shelves.